rushabhjhaveri/Notes/Technology/Cybersecurity/Security+/Planning_Worst.md

 MTD and RPO help to determine which business functions are critical and to specify appropriate risk countermeasures

 Designing disaster recovery and continuity of operations plans requires an understanding of availability and reliability levels

+Disasters can be caused by internal or external forces

+Mean Time to Repair [MTTR]: Measures the average time it takes to repair a network device when it breaks